top of page

 offsetting & emissions

-it´s important to note that the effectiveness of carbon credits in addressing climate change depends on the integrity of the measurement and verification process, the quality of the projects they fund, and the transparency and accountability of the entire system. various international standards and organizations exist to ensure the legitimacy and credibility of carbon credit programs. it seems the market is finally gaining much more credibility, although this is an ever evolving space and more must be done.
+it´s important to note that the effectiveness of carbon credits in addressing climate change depends on the integrity of the measurement and verification process, the quality of the projects they fund, and the transparency and accountability of the entire system.

 there are several verification agencies, and they all have different ways of assessing and approving a project. verra, gold standard, puro earth, the integrity council and the clean development mechanism are the main players.